cjacker/opensource-toolchain-8051/README.md

   * it's used for flashing/programming. a lot of development board today already have one USB/UART chip on board, usually it's CH340 series.

 **NOTE**:
-* for C8051Fx, you need U-ECx adapter to program.
+* for C8051Fx from Silicon Labs, you need U-ECx adapter to program.
-* for Nuvoton, you need Nu Link adatper to program.
+* for CH55x from Nuvoton, you need Nu Link adatper to program.

 # Toolchain overview